mghazel2020/Color-Camera-ISP-Pipeline--OpenCV-Python/README.md

 4. Conclusion

-Inthis project, we designed and implemented a color camera image signal processing (ISP) pipeline to process images acquired under poor illumination nighttime conditions.
+In this project, we designed and implemented a color camera image signal processing (ISP) pipeline to process images acquired under poor illumination nighttime conditions.
 We illustrated the output of each module of the pipeline and demonstrated that final output image has significantly better quality and its scene contents can easily be detected and recognized by the human eyes as well as autkmated computer vision systems, inspite of the challenging nighttime illumination conditions.